 Mou Waho Island | Wanaka

 Where is Mou Waho Island and why should you visit?
 For starters, it’s one of only five islands found on Lake Wanaka and it is perhaps one of the most unique lake islands anywhere in New Zealand.
 The area that surrounds Wanaka, New Zealand is one of the most beautiful regions in the country, and Mou Waho can only be reached by boat, making it extra special!
-Wanaka is the gateway to Mount Aspiring National Park, an area of such exceptional beauty that all of our South Island trips make a stop there.
+Wanaka is the gateway to Mount Aspiring National Park, an area of such exceptional beauty that all of our New Zealand hiking tours on the South Island make a stop there.

 Like so many places in our incredibly photogenic country, Lake Wanaka and Mou Waho Island will have your jaw dropping and camera clicking!
 Wanaka, New Zealand's fourth-largest lake, is 42 kilometres (26 miles) long and was carved by a glacier in the last ice age 10,000 years ago.
 The lake borders Mt Aspiring National Park and is surrounded by high country stations (ranches), all of which make for million-dollar views everywhere you look.
 We think it’s pretty special and hope you agree.

 Fun facts about Mou Waho Island

 It is an island, in a lake, in an island, in a lake, in an island in the ocean!

 On the island of Mou Waho, there is a small lake.
 It’s situated near the peak of the island, Tyrwhitt Peak.
 It only takes about an hour or so of walking to reach and it’s a great place to stop for morning tea.
 Whilst enjoying a hot beverage, you can also take in a perfect view of the lake.